Breakout Session Registration Deadline - Noon, June 30

 Ryan Weingartner: Xenos Schools, Jr. High Bible Instructor

 The unity of a leadership team is one of the key factors for home church success.
-Satan is aware how spiritual unity can manifest God's power and will do all he can to attack that unity.
+Satan is aware of how spiritual unity can manifest God's power and will do all he can to attack that unity.
 This workshop will provide insight into his most common tactics and how we can have a counter defense against his schemes.

 Does Science Contradict Christianity?